KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 W: OW _anamou_ gl. _mendae_, MW _anaf_
 BRET: MBret. _anaf, anaff_ "fault"; OBret. _di-anam_ gl. _efficaciter_
 SEE: [\*am-o- "wash"](#amo)
-ETYM: The PCelt. reconstruction is here based on the somewhat doubtful assumption that the OIr. word is an ancient ī-stem (it also inflects as an ā-stem, but the nom.pl _anmi_ might be an indication that ī-inflection is original).
-Pokorny's connection of these words with Gr. _ónomai_ "blame, injure" is improbable.
-It is possible that \*an- is the negative prefix in this word; the root could be the same as in the verb \*am-o- "wash", since the meaning "blemish" could have developed from something like "unwashed, unwashable"; cf. also the parallelism between OBret. _di-anam_ and OIr. _dianim_ "faultless".
+ETYM: The PCelt. reconstruction is here based on the somewhat doubtful assumption that the OIr. word is an ancient ī-stem (it also inflects as an ā-stem, but the nom.pl. _anmi_ might be an indication that ī-inflection is original).
+Pokorny's connection of these words with Gr. _ónomai_ "blame, injure" (IEW 779) can be retained only if one assumes (with LIV 282) that the Greek vocalism is due to assimilation (\*ono- < \*ano-) and that the PIE root is \*h₂enh₃- "blame" (cf. also Hitt. _hannari_ "litigates, sues".
+In that case \*anamī can also be related to \*ono- "blemish", cf. also MIr. _antair_ [3sg.pass.] "is blemished".
+It is also possible (although, admittedly, speculative) that \*an- is the negative prefix in this word; the root could be the same as in the verb \*am-o- "wash", since the meaning "blemish" could have developed from something like "unwashed, unwashable"; cf. also the parallelism between OBret. _di-anam_ and OIr. _dianim_ "faultless".
-REF: [EDPC]
+REF: [EDPC-AC]

 ### <a id="anamon">\*anamon- "soul" (n)</a>
 GOID: OIr. _anim_ [n f]